thijstriemstra/garduino/README.md

 Garduino
 ========

-Arduino code for greenhouse monitoring using ESP32.
+Greenhouse monitoring using ESP32.

 ## Features

-Controls 12V water valve and water pump and starts them once a day to water the plants for a period of time.
+Controls 24V water waterpump and starts them once a day to water the plants for a period of time.
 A water flow meter keeps track of how much water is used.